-54 Copyright (C) 2003, IEEE ISTO.
-All rights reserved.
-55 56 57 58 59 60 This document may be copied and furnished to others, and derivative works that comment on, or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice, this paragraph and the title of the Document as referenced below are included on all such copies and derivative works.
-However, this document itself may not be modified in any way, such as by removing the copyright notice or references to the IEEE-ISTO and the Printer Working Group, a program of the IEEE-ISTO.
-61 Title: The Printer Working Group Definition of the Standards Development Process 62 63 64 The IEEE-ISTO and the Printer Working Group DISCLAIM ANY AND ALL WARRANTIES, WHETHER EXPRESS OR IMPLIED INCLUDING (WITHOUT LIMITATION) ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-65 66 The Printer Working Group, a program of the IEEE-ISTO, reserves the right to make changes to the document without further notice.
-The document may be updated, replaced or made obsolete by other documents at any time.
-67 68 69 70 The IEEE-ISTO takes no position regarding the validity or scope of any intellectual property or other rights that might be claimed to pertain to the implementation or use of the technology described in this document or the extent to which any license under such rights might or might not be available; neither does it represent that it has made any effort to identify any such rights.
-71 72 73 74 75 76 The IEEE-ISTO invites any interested party to bring to its attention any copyrights, patents, or patent applications, or other proprietary rights which may cover technology that may be required to implement the contents of this document.
-The IEEE-ISTO and its programs shall not be responsible for identifying patents for which a license may be required by a document and/or IEEE-ISTO Industry Group Standard or for conducting inquiries into the legal validity or scope of those patents that are brought to its attention.
-Inquiries may be submitted to the IEEE-ISTO by e-mail at: 77 ieee-isto@ieee.org.
-78 The Printer Working Group acknowledges that the IEEE-ISTO (acting itself or through its designees) is, and shall at designations to indicate compliance with these materials.

-Use of this document is wholly voluntary.
-The existence of this document does not imply that there are no other ways to produce, test, measure, purchase, market, or provide other goods and services related to its scope.
+- 54 Copyright (C) 2003, IEEE ISTO.
+All rights reserved. - This document may be copied and furnished to others, and derivative works that comment on, or otherwise explain it - or assist in its implementation may be prepared, copied, published and distributed, in whole or in part, without - 57 restriction of any kind, provided that the above copyright notice, this paragraph and the title of the Document as - 58 referenced below are included on all such copies and derivative works.
+However, this document itself may not be - 59 modified in any way, such as by removing the copyright notice or references to the IEEE-ISTO and the Printer - Working Group, a program of the IEEE-ISTO. - 61 Title: The Printer Working Group Definition of the Standards Development Process - 62 The IEEE-ISTO and the Printer Working Group DISCLAIM ANY AND ALL WARRANTIES, WHETHER EXPRESS - 63 OR IMPLIED INCLUDING (WITHOUT LIMITATION) ANY IMPLIED WARRANTIES OF MERCHANTABILITY OR - 64 FITNESS FOR A PARTICULAR PURPOSE. - 65 The Printer Working Group, a program of the IEEE-ISTO, reserves the right to make changes to the document - without further notice.
+The document may be updated, replaced or made obsolete by other documents at any time. - 67 The IEEE-ISTO takes no position regarding the validity or scope of any intellectual property or other rights that might - 68 be claimed to pertain to the implementation or use of the technology described in this document or the extent to - 69 which any license under such rights might or might not be available; neither does it represent that it has made any - 70 effort to identify any such rights. - 71 The IEEE-ISTO invites any interested party to bring to its attention any copyrights, patents, or patent applications, or - other proprietary rights which may cover technology that may be required to implement the contents of this - document.
+The IEEE-ISTO and its programs shall not be responsible for identifying patents for which a license may - 74 be required by a document and/or IEEE-ISTO Industry Group Standard or for conducting inquiries into the legal - 75 validity or scope of those patents that are brought to its attention.
+Inquiries may be submitted to the IEEE-ISTO by e- - 76 mail at: - 77 ieee-isto@ieee.org. - The Printer Working Group acknowledges that the IEEE-ISTO (acting itself or through its designees) is, and shall at - 79 all times, be the sole entity that may authorize the use of certification marks, trademarks, or other special - 80 designations to indicate compliance with these materials. - 81 Use of this document is wholly voluntary.
+The existence of this document does not imply that there are no other - 82 ways to produce, test, measure, purchase, market, or provide other goods and services related to its scope.